Welcome.

 own culture which can be identified as a cultural norm but poses a

-challenge as it may be perceived differently by other cultures or
+it may be perceived differently by other cultures or

 nationalities.